Sunday, August 21, 2022

 Hidden Questions

-faces hide sweet questions
+faces hide sweet questions.

-on latitudes of lips,
+no one can see them on latitudes of lips,

 which only pretend to lie.